 Certain of our employees in non-U.S. markets are represented by works councils or labor unions and work under collective bargaining or similar agreements, some of which are subject to periodic renegotiation.
 Efforts have been made from time to time to unionize portions of our workforce in the United States and we may experience similar efforts in the future.
 In October 2021, a labor union filed a petition with the U.S. National Labor Relations Board ("NLRB") seeking to represent our employees at the Sterigenics facility in Gurnee, Illinois.
 In December 2021, the NLRB held an election and certified that a majority of employees did not vote for the union and that no union was the exclusive bargaining representative of employees in Gurnee.
 Unionization efforts, new collective bargaining agreements or work stoppages could materially increase our costs, reduce our net revenues or limit our flexibility.
 Certain legal obligations in these markets require us to contribute amounts to retirement funds and pension plans and restrict our ability to dismiss employees.
 Future regulations or court interpretations established in the countries in which we conduct our operations could increase our costs and materially adversely affect our business, financial condition or results of operations.
-The collective bargaining agreements applicable to our employees in Brazil and Mexico expire annually.
-The collective bargaining agreement applicable to Nordion's Canadian employees located in Kanata expires on March 31, 2024.
+The collective bargaining agreement applicable to our employees located in Kanata expires on March 31, 2024.
 Failure to renew the agreements on similar terms could result in labor disruptions and/or increased labor costs, which could negatively affect our business and operations.